bondress/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly contains a script that displays all lines of the file /etc/ssh/sshd_config starting with a letter. (capital letters inclusive).

 19-AZ contains a script that replaces all characters A and c from input to Z and e respectively.

+20-hiago contains a script that removes all letters c and C from input.